Program Category: MA Programs

 Director of Graduate Studies: Ben Orlove and Mingfang Ting

-The M.A.
-Program in Climate and Society uses an interdisciplinary approach to train professionals and academics to understand and cope with the impacts of climate variability and climate change on society and the environment.
-The 12-month program emphasizes the problems of developing societies.
+The MA program in Climate and Society uses an interdisciplinary approach to train professionals and academics to understand and cope with the impacts of climate variability and climate change on society and the environment.
+The twelve-month program emphasizes the problems of developing societies.

-In addition to the requirements listed below, all students must submit 1 transcript showing courses and grades per school attended, a Statement of Academic Purpose and 3 letters of evaluation from academic sources.
+In addition to the requirements listed below, all students must submit a transcript showing courses and grades per school attended, a statement of academic purpose, and three letters of evaluation from academic sources.